 This is the Parish Church of Burnham-on-Sea.
+There was certainly a church in Burnham in 1100 and possibly back as far as the 9th century which may have stood on or very close to this site .
+The church we see now was first consecrated in 1314 and dedicated in 1315.
 The oak door at the entrance dates from 1315 and was originally in the inner doorway.
 The porch was built in the late 14th Century.
 Inside the arch on the left, there is a little scratch sundial – early 13th Century.
 On the right is a Holy water stoup and a consecration cross is halfway up the arch.
 A new sundial was fixed above the porch.

-The main body of the Church was built 1315 and two feet below the present floor is the rough earth of an earlier Church.
-The Chance dates from 14th Century and was restored in 1878.
-The windows in the Nave are 14th Century.
+The main body of the Church was built in 1315 and two feet below the present floor is the rough earth floor of that Church.
+The chancel dates from 14th Century and was restored in 1878.
+The windows in the nave are 14th Century.
 The Aumbray (recess) on the North wall was discovered at the time of restoration in 1974.
 On the South wall in the West window are fragmented glass-work – typical of Somerset craftsmen in the late 15th Century.

 The ceiling was added in the 17th Century.
 The brass chandelier dates from 1773 and was made in Bridgwater by Thomas Bayley.
 The chandelier, previously cleaned with Brasso, was lacquered in the late 20th Century.